Evening Aarti at Home: A Calm Family Routine

 Hindu practice changes by home, region, deity, sampradaya, and family memory.
 Ghar is built to respect that difference instead of flattening everything into one internet answer.

 Ghar should feel like a patient elder beside you: practical enough to follow, careful enough to trust, warm enough for the whole family.
 Every word is written and reviewed by people who know these traditions deeply.
+Read the editorial policy →

-Read the guide →Start small when life is busy.
+Open page →Start small when life is busy.
 Go deeper when the family is ready.
 The app keeps the ritual in order.

 Free to download.
 Start with one short practice, then deepen when the rhythm is real.